frederic-perez/AmE-dictionary/data/idioms.md

 __mission accomplished__ :two::hammer:
 __mission creep__ :two: The gradual expansion or widening in scope of a project, action, or task, especially a military operation, beyond its initial goal or objective. _Congress is wary of granting the president’s request for military authority in the region, fearing a repeat of the mission creep that plagued his last war effort._
 __mix and match__ :four: To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
-__mix apples and oranges__ To combine or compare two different things.
+__mix apples and oranges__ :two: To combine or compare two different things.
 __mix up__ :dart: __5__ _n_ A situation in which a mistake has been made, especially when one thing is confused for or erroneously swapped with another.
 As a noun, the phrase is usually hyphenated. _OK, here are your car keys.
 Sorry about the mix-up._
 __mixed bag__ :nine: A diverse mixture or group.
 __mixed emotions__ :two: Positive and negative emotions that are experienced simultaneously and are often in conflict with one another. _I’ve got mixed emotions about starting college this fall: on the one hand, I can’t wait to start the next chapter in my education, but, on the other, I will be so sad leaving my friends and family behind._